mastermadd/miners/README.md

-This software has been developped by Luis Vasquez
+This software has been developped by Luis Vasquez from a fork of https://github.com/JayDDee/cpuminer-opt.

 Whit credits to Jay D Dee's, TPruvot, Lucas Jones, elmad, palmd, djm34, pooler, ig0tik3d, Wolf0, Jeff Garzik and Optiminer.